AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

    1. Group entities based on their relationships and functionalities.
    2. Some entities may belong to multiple subdomains.
    3. Feel free to reuse entities across subdomains.
-      1. In such cases use specific subset of attributes for each subdomain.
+      1. In such cases, use a specific subset of attributes for each subdomain.
 4. For each entity,
    1. List attributes with data types and descriptions.
    2. Specify primary and foreign keys, **mandatory** or optional fields.